-4 Health Benefits of Wood Ear Fungus
+4 Health Benefits of Wood Ear Mushroom

 "Wood ear mushrooms vs black fungus" is a common debate as the terms are often used interchangeably.
 Although the two mushrooms are different, they are botanical cousins that have almost identical benefits.
 Wood ear mushrooms are typically sold dried, in powdered form, or as extracts.
 Dried mushrooms should always be cooked as this destroys bacteria and breaks down the chitin to activate the full range of benefits.